jllottes/jllottes.github.io/_sources/Projects/prime_or_not/prime_or_not.rst

 :math:`12 = 2\cdot 2\cdot 3`, :math:`25 = 5\cdot 5`,
 :math:`90 = 2\cdot 3\cdot 3\cdot 5`.

+*Note: Your report should not include "Exercise 1" or similar.
+Instead, completing these exercises is meant to help you develop the code that will be used in your report.*

 **Exercise 1.** Write a Python function ``get_primes`` that takes in an integer ``n`` and returns the list of all primes less than or equal to ``n``, ordered from the smallest